Darcy Lecture Series in Groundwater Science

 Special note regarding the 2021-2022 Darcy Lecture being presented by Chen Zhu, Ph.D.

 COVID-19 has necessitated changes be made to the traditional scheduling and presentations of the Darcy Lecture.
-Current circumstances dictate that all lectures in the first half of 2021 be presented in virtual format and these will primarily be international venues.
-A new request form for potential hosts to complete and submit for virtual and potential in-person presentations by Dr. Zhu to take place from June 2021 through June 2022 is now posted.
-Requests must be submitted online and are due by August 15, 2021 at 11:59 p.m.
-ET.
-Click here for more information and to access the form.
-(Those who submitted requests previously will receive appropriate communication on the current plan.)
+Current circumstances dictated that all lectures in the first half of 2021 be presented in virtual format.
+The request period for potential hosts for virtual and potential in-person presentations to be scheduled now through June 2022 by Dr. Zhu closed August 27, 2021.
 The Groundwater Foundation will ultimately decide if a presentation will be virtual or in-person.
+(Those who submitted requests will receive appropriate communication.)

 Note that the request form for the 2022-2023 lecture will be posted pending the announcement of the chosen lecturer.